AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlameSheet.rst

-It is interesting to note that the initial solution has a transverse velocity component even though only the axial velocity was extracted from a 1D Cantera solution to initialize the solution in the `pelelm_initdata` function.
+It is interesting to note that the initial solution has a transverse velocity component even though only the axial velocity was extracted from a 1D Cantera solution to initialize the solution in the `pelelmex_initdata` function.
 This is because `PeleLMeX` performs an initial projection (more than one actually).
 At this point, the `divU` constraint is mostly negative, which is counter-intuitive for a flame, but this is the consequence of the initialization process and the solution will rapidly relax to adapt to the `PeleLMeX` grid.